 I’m the man I am and I'm sorry for the things I do.

 I've only partly loved you as my wife the years gone past

 and I desire to love you with a true love that will last.

 I have never known loves power before I must admit

 such love is so new to me but now that I've tasted it.

-is awesome and bizarre caused by my awful ways.
+is so awful and bizarre, and caused by my wicked ways.